vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 ### Outward focus

-Negotiation tactics are mostly focused outward: they're focused on how to deal with other people, not how to deal with yourself.
+Negotiation tactics are mostly focused outward: they're focused on how to deal with the other side (known as the "counterpart"), not how to deal with yourself.

-A large part of the focus of rationality is inward: how to reason better, how to tame and use your emotions, howo to achieve goals.
+A large part of the focus of rationality is inward: how to reason better, how to tame and use your emotions, how to achieve goals.
 Similarly, many techniques such as meditation and relaxation techniques have an inward focus too.